CRIN: How A ‘Network Of Networks’ Seeks To Revolutionize Canadian Oil And Gas

 “We’re really just trying to make sure that Canada is the leader in global clean hydrocarbon production from source to end use,” says CRIN chair Joy Romero.
 “We’ve been working really hard at that.”

-Joining CRIN is simple and free on the network’s website.
+Joining CRIN is simple and free on the network’s website (cleanresourceinnovation.com).
 It requires signing a social contract reflecting a shared belief of continuously growing a culture of innovation and enabling Canada to become a clean-energy leader.

 As for who should join this network of networks, Romero calls on anyone with possible solutions (i.e. provincial or federal research institutions, start-ups and large R&D companies, et cetera).
 The network aims to increase connections and collisions between all these players to accelerate technology development.